earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 A: No, it has no name at all.
 We just refer to it using galactic coordinates.

-The Music of Cloud Kinski
+## The Music of Cloud Kinski

+> Our electronic music must make everybody on planet Earth dance.

 Q: Why do you play on planet Earth?